 - You need to pay funeral costs following the death of your spouse or dependent.

 You can also take an early distribution if you leave your job or your employer terminates the plan.
-Like with other retirement plans, 457(b)s are also subject to
+Like with other retirement plans, traditional 457(b)s are also subject to

 The amount of your RMD is based on your account balance and your actuarial life expectancy.
 The